ferstar/jq-openwrt/README.md

-This is an Makefile to let OpenWrt users compile and install jq on their devices
+This is a Makefile to let OpenWrt users compile and install jq on their devices

 You can find more info of jq here `https://stedolan.github.io/jq/`.